ctoruno/LAC-Reports/Outputs/Brazil/Method/Brazil_method.md

                                                         <b class="c-purple">GENDER:</b> Fifty-three percent (53%) of respondents were female and 47% were male.
                                                     </p>
                                                     <p>
-                                                        <b class="c-purple">EDUCATION:</b> Most respondents (76%) reported that they had received at least a high school diploma or vocational degree, and the remaining 24% of respondents received a middle school diploma or less.
+                                                        <b class="c-purple">EDUCATION:</b> Most respondents (76%) reported that they had received at least a high school diploma or vocational degree, and the remaining 24% of respondents received up to a middle school diploma.
                                                     </p>
                                                 </div>
                                             </div>